alessandroibes/alessandroibes/README.md

 ## 📌 About Me

-Developer with experience in [main languages/frameworks].
-Currently working with [field or company].
+Developer with experience in .NET, Python, JavaScript/TypeScript.
+Currently working with Python.

 - 🔭 Currently I'm working as a Python Developer
 - 🌱 I'm learning Full Stack Development